GoogleCloudPlatform/community/tutorials/https-load-balancing-nginx/index.md

         gcloud compute instances list

     Take note of each target instance's internal IP.
-You will need these IPs when you begin configuring NGINX.
+You need these IPs when you begin configuring NGINX.

 1. Establish an SSH connection to the **nginx-lb** instance: